 Signs of a Posterior Baby

-- Feeling kicks or flutters at your front
+- Feeling kicks or flutters at the front

 - Frequent urination (more frequent than with anterior pregnancy)

-- Your midwife or doctor can tell by palpating your abdomen, as is done at every prenatal visit
+- Your midwife or doctor can tell by palpating your abdomen or by doing an ultrasound

 - Fetal heart-tones may be difficult to hear